-Maurice Blackburn, in partnership with litigation funder IMF Bentham, has filed a class action against Sirtex Medical Limited (ASX:SRX) on behalf of shareholders following an announcement of deteriorating earnings and sales growth, followed by a further announcement confirming an external investigation into the share trading activities of then-CEO Gilman Wong.
+Maurice Blackburn, in partnership with litigation funder IMF Bentham and Australian Funding Partners Limited, filed a class action against Sirtex Medical Limited (ASX:SRX) on behalf of shareholders following an announcement of deteriorating earnings and sales growth, followed by a further announcement confirming an external investigation into the share trading activities of then-CEO Gilman Wong.

-SRX is a life-sciences company listed on the ASX100, which has regulatory approval for a product called SIR-Spheres Y-90 resin microspheres which provides targeted radiation treatment for liver tumours.
+SRX is a life-sciences company which, during the relevant period, was listed on the ASX100.
+Sirtex has regulatory approval for the sale of a product called SIR-Spheres Y-90 resin microspheres which provides targeted radiation treatment for liver tumours.
 The SIR Spheres are priced at around USD$16,000 per dose.

-The primary disclosure issue relates to Sirtex’s dose sales growth guidance for the SIR Spheres and it’s disclosure to the market that the 1H17 dose sales were substantially less than previously forecast.
-After Sirtex was prompted by the ASX, it made an announcement on 9 December 2016 that the dose sales growth rate would be 4% to 6% rather than the 15.7% previously forecast.
-Upon the announcement, the Sirtex share price fell by 37%.
+The primary disclosure issue in the proceeding related to Sirtex’s continuing “double digit” dose sales growth guidance given on 24 August 2016.
+In late 2016, following queries by the ASX as to the accuracy of its guidance, Sirtex announced on 9 December 2016 that the dose sales growth rate would be 4% to 6% rather than the 15.7% previously forecast.
+Following that announcement, the Sirtex share price fell by 37%.

-A further disclosure issue is the nature of share trades undertaken by then-CEO, Gilman Wong.
-Mr Wong sold 74,968 Sirtex shares on 26 October 2016 in order to, in the company’s words, ‘cover the tax incurred in relation to the recently vested tranche of rights.’
-When Sirtex subsequently announced on 16 December 2016 that they had formally engaged its legal advisors, Watson Mangioni, to investigate Mr Wong’s trading activities, the Sirtex share price suffered a two day price drop of 9%.
+Also at issue in the proceeding was the nature of share trades undertaken by then-CEO, Gilman Wong.
+Mr Wong sold 74,968 Sirtex shares on 26 October 2016 in order to, in the company’s words, “cover the tax incurred in relation to the recently vested tranche of rights.”
+On 16 December 2016, Sirtex announced that it had formally engaged its legal advisors, Watson Mangioni, to investigate Mr Wong’s trading activities.
+Following this announcement, the Sirtex share price suffered a two day price drop of 9%.
 Mr Wong’s employment with Sirtex was subsequently terminated on 13 January 2017.